 Reinstatement of VA Education Benefits: Students under VA suspension may choose to continue taking classes without being certified for VA Benefits.
-If a student completes a semester of at least 1⁄2 time status, achieves a semester GPA above a 2.0, they can be certified for VA benefits the next semester under the probation quidelines.
+If a student completes a semester and achieves a semester GPA above a 2.0, they can be certified for VA benefits the next semester under the probation guidelines.